<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3. Provide transportation.

-Young service members often do not have their own vehicle.
+Young service members often do not have their own vehicles.
 Plan on picking them up from their dorm and driving them back.

 4. Start out slow.